-Domain: Leadership and Decision Making lm plementa ation Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 9.
+Domain: Leadership and Decision Making Im plementa tion Stat :us Indicator Examples or Evidence of Practice Not Partially Partially Fully Data Sources/Supporting Evidence yet В Α runy 9.
 School administrators communicate expectations for all school personnel to use person first language in all written and verbal communications.
 Administrators provide all school personnel with ongoing information and resources on person first language.
 Administrators provide guidelines on the use of person first language in all written, electronic and verbal communication.
 Administrators provide strategies to eliminate the use of disability-related labels in all written, electronic and verbal communication (e.g., referring to students by name rather than any label).
-Y ESE Administrator is personable and communicates with students using their names as opposed to by label or eligibility status.
-All school administrators use first person language, guidelins, and support for SWD's while maintaining discretion in relation to student confidentiality. ested Measures: School documents (e.g. ir e) and job interview questions reflect the us nprovement plan, newsletters), family resources, guideline e of person first language. s, written and electi ronic comr municatio n (e.g., staff roster, staff handbook, school Note: Aligns with District BPIE Indicator #24.
-See Appendices: Glossary of Terms and Resources/Publications sections for information on supporting and using person first language.
-Language is a powerful tool: When we adopt new ways of thinking and talking about people with disabilities, we not only exert a positive influence on their lives, but on our society as a whole.
-Comm ents:
+First person language is the method of communication that is modeled, used and required by school administrators at all times. sted Measures: School documents (e.g. in e) and job interview questions reflect the us nprovement plan, newsletters), family resources, guideline e of person first language. s, written and electr ronic comi municatio n (e.g., staff roster, staff handbook, school Appendices: Glossary of Terms and Resources/Publications g and talking about people with disabilities, we not only ex Comm ents: